tardis-sn/tardis-sn.github.io/content/join_us.md

 We aim to offer postdoctoral researchers the flexibility and support to pursue innovative research that aligns with our group's focus areas.
 Postdocs are encouraged to engage in mentoring, contribute to grant proposals, and expand their professional networks, all of which help strengthen their career opportunities.

-We are actively seeking funding for postdoctoral positions in [your research areas] and are happy to collaborate with those interested in applying for fellowships such as Hubble/Chandra or NSF AAPF.
+We are actively seeking funding for postdoctoral positions and are happy to collaborate with those interested in applying for fellowships such as Hubble/Chandra or NSF AAPF.
 If you're interested, feel free to [reach out](#) to discuss potential opportunities.

+##### Opportunities:
+- **Common Envelope Events in Binary Star Systems:** Candidates will use TARDIS to post-process hydrodynamic simulations and generate synthetic spectra for common envelope events.
+The project involves analyzing how mass transfer and interactions between stars affect their evolution.
+For more information see https://aas.org/jobregister/ad/2930606a.

+- **Late-Phase Type Ia Supernova Studies:** This position focuses on analyzing nebular spectroscopy and light curves of late-phase Type Ia supernovae.
+Candidates will also work on enhancing the microphysics in TARDIS and comparing the results with recent observational spectral data.
+For more information see https://aas.org/jobregister/ad/2930606a.

 ## Visiting Scientists